-Dr. Sándor Csányi Chairman of the BoD Chairman & CEO
+Dr. Sándor Csányi Chairman of the Board of Directors Chairman & CEO

-He graduated from the College of Finance and Accounting in 1974 with a bachelor's degree in business administration and in 1980 from the Karl Marx University of Economic Sciences (now: Corvinus University) with a master in economics and finance, where he also obtained his doctorate in finance between 1981-1983.
-He is a chartered auditor - certified in 1982 at the Ministry of Finance.
-After graduation he worked at the Tax Revenue Directorate and then at the Secretariat (Bank Supervision Section) of the Ministry of Finance.
-Between 1983 and 1986, he was a departmental head at the Ministry of Agriculture and Food Industry.
-From 1986 to 1989 he worked as a senior head of department at Hungarian Credit Bank (MHB).
-He was Deputy CEO of K&H Bank from 1989 to 1992.
+He graduated from the College of Finance and Accounting in 1974 with a bachelor's degree in business administration and from the Karl Marx University of Economic (now: Corvinus University) in 1980 with a master's degree in economics and finance, where he also obtained a doctorate in finance between 1981-1983.
+He is a chartered accountant - certified by the Ministry of Finance in 1982.
+After graduating he worked at the Tax Revenue Directorate and then at the Secretariat (Banking Supervision Section) of the Ministry of Finance.
+From 1983 to 1986, he was Head of Department at the Ministry of Agriculture and Food Industry.
+From 1986 to 1989 he was a senior department head at the Hungarian Credit Bank (MHB).
+From 1989 to 1992 he was Deputy CEO of K&H Bank.

-He has been the Chairman & CEO of OTP Bank Plc. since 1992.
+He has been the Chairman and CEO of OTP Bank Plc. since 1992.